Fotisbs/Grapevine_Vinification_Microbiome/README.md

 cp demux_out[0-9]/analysis_ready/*.fastq demux_out/analysis_ready/
 cd ../../
 ```
 2) Following, the "phyloseqPrep.r" script of the Fungi(or Bacteria)/2.PhyloseqObjectPerp folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
-Before runnin gthe script make sure that the necessary reference databases are found in the same folder.
+Before running the script make sure that the necessary reference databases are found in the same folder.
 ```
 cd Fungi/2.PhyloseqObjectPrep
 # fetch the databases